vert-x3/vertx-web-site/src/site/blog/posts/2018-08-27-the-second-step-rss-reader.md

 }
 ```

-Also, this method is using `selectChannelInfo` and `selectRssLinksByLogin` fields, they should be initialized in the `AppVerticle#prepareNecessaryQueries` method:
+Also, this method uses `selectChannelInfo` and `selectRssLinksByLogin` fields, they should be initialized in the `AppVerticle#prepareNecessaryQueries` method:

 ```java